ÃÛÌÒÖ±²¥

 Emma spent two years working with the Department of Forensic Genetics at the Forensic Anthropology Foundation of Guatemala, where she gained experience of the application of forensic science to human rights investigations.
 In Guatemala, Emma delivered a number of research and development projects related to DNA profiling from degraded skeletal remains.

-Emma is currently undertaking doctoral research into the role of forensic science in the identification of missing migrants.
+Emma carried out her doctoral research into the role of forensic science in the identification of missing migrants.
+She is currently involved in the ESRC-funded project "Trust in Forensic Science Evidence in the criminal justice system: The experience of marginalised groups".

 Research interests/expertise